ashleightu/TOP_LandingPageProject/README.md

 # TOP_LandingPageProject
-Landing page project from The Odin Project
+This is my landing page project from The Odin Project.